 35-54 years old

-Research shows us that the following three factors combine as we approach bedtime, creating a "perfect storm" for most people that leads to unhealthy night snacking:
+Research indicates the following three factors converge as we approach bedtime, creating a "perfect storm" that can lead to unhealthy night snacking:

 - At night, cravings for sweets, fats, and salty foods are most powerful

-So, at night, your willpower is exhausted, you crave the least healthy stuff, and it takes more of it to satisfy you.
+So, at night, your willpower is exhausted, you get powerful cravings for the least healthy stuff, and it takes more of it to satisfy you.

-It's no surprise that most diet and nutrition experts, including Weight Watchers, consider unhealthy night snacking the single biggest problem for people trying to lose weight or maintain a healthy weight.
+It's no surprise that so many diet and nutrition experts consider unhealthy nighttime snacking the biggest problem for people trying to lose weight or maintain a healthy weight.

 This problem will simply never go away on its own.